rccorreia/70-480-microsoft-certification/html5/ui-control-interaction-code/canvas-and-svg.md

 ## Graphics with ```<canvas>``` element

+[Here](examples/html-canvas-example.html) is an example page for the canvas section.

 The HTML5 specification introduces the ```<canvas>``` webpage element, which provides a blank canvas on which you can draw dynamically.
 You can draw lines, text, and images on the canvas and manipulate them with JavaScript.

 Here is the markup for a ```<canvas>``` element: